Max von Sydow: 1970s–1980s

-In the 1980s, in addition to Flash Gordon and Never Say Never Again, Sydow appeared in John Milius's Conan the Barbarian (1982), Jan Troell's Flight of the Eagle (1982), Rick Moranis's & Dave Thomas's Strange Brew (1983), David Lynch's Dune (1984) and Woody Allen's Hannah and Her Sisters (1986).
+In the 1980s, he portrayed two supervillains: Ming the Merciless in 1980's Flash Gordon and Ernst Stavro Blofeld in the 1983 James Bond film Never Say Never Again.
+Sydow also appeared in John Milius' Conan the Barbarian (1982), Jan Troell's Flight of the Eagle (1982), Rick Moranis' and Dave Thomas' Strange Brew (1983), David Lynch's Dune (1984) and Woody Allen's Hannah and Her Sisters (1986).
 In 1985, Sydow was a member of the jury at the 35th Berlin International Film Festival.

-In the 1987 Bille August film Pelle the Conqueror, Sydow portrayed an impoverished Swedish labourer who brought his son to Denmark to try to build a better life for themselves.
+In the 1987 Bille August film Pelle the Conqueror, Sydow portrayed an impoverished Swedish labourer who brings his son to Denmark to try to build a better life for themselves.
 The role won him international acclaim and is often considered one of the best roles in his career.
 For his performance, Sydow received a Best Actor nomination at the 61st Academy Awards; the film won Best Foreign Language Film as Denmark's official Oscar entry.